Osgoode Hall Law Journal

 Administrative law; Charter jurisdiction of tribunals; psychiatric review tribunals; Charter remedies; Charter section 7; Charter section 24(1); civil commitment; mental health law

 In PS v Ontario, the Ontario Court of Appeal held that section 7 of the Charter requires that persons who are civilly committed for six months or more must have access to a meaningful review process that has jurisdiction over the conditions of their detention.
 In this paper, the authors argue that this decision has broad implications for provincial civil commitment regimes across the country.
 In particular, the fact that the court analogized to the Criminal Code Review Board jurisprudence opens the door to a fuller recognition of the profound deprivation of liberty that is involved in all civil commitments.
 This may require an expanded role for civil review tribunals, including Charter jurisdiction.
 The decision, and Ontario’s legislative response to PS, also leave open the pressing question of the scope of liberty interests guaranteed by section 7 for those who are civilly committed for shorter periods of time.
 The authors conclude that this decision should trigger a reconsideration of civil commitment review processes across the country for all persons detained in psychiatric facilities.

-Isabel Grant & Peter J. Carver, "PS v Ontario: Rethinking the Role of the Charter in Civil Commitment" (2016) 53:3 Osgoode Hall LJ 999.
+Isabel Grant & Peter J. Carver, "PS v Ontario: Rethinking the Role of the Charter in Civil Commitment" ([forthcoming in 2016]) 53:3 Osgoode Hall LJ 999.

 NOTE: The "Download" button above will provide access to a working draft, and the "Find in your Library" button below will provide access to the final published version.